YMCA fall sports camps open for registration

 Ages: Boys and girls, ages 4-5, by Jan.
 1, 2019.

-When: Registration is open from July 1 to Sept.
+When: Registration is open until Sept.
 23. Practices begin week of Sept.
 23 and games will be at 9 a.m. on Saturday mornings from Oct.
 5 to Nov.
 23.

 Where: Venice SKY Family YMCA Baseball Complex.